Rifat-Shuvo/study-client/README.md

 *** The site is useful for study institutions

 *** The code of this site is readable.

+*** There have a private route where a registered user can get extra previledges.

 # live site link: https://studyh-3f60b.web.app/